Breast Shield Sizing: How to Get the Best Fit

 Understanding Medela Breast Shield Sizes

-Based on your measurement, use the guide below to view Medela PersonalFit™ breast shield sizes to determine which one is the right fit for you.
+- Based on your measurement, use the guide below to view Medela PersonalFit™ and PersonalFit PLUS breast shield sizes to determine which one is the right fit for you:

-If your nipple measures 16 mm in diameter, your recommended breast shield size is 21 mm because the 21 mm shield fits nipples up to 17 mm in diameter.
+If your nipple measures 16 mm in diameter, your recommended breast shield size is 21 mm.
+This is because the 21 mm shield fits nipples up to 17 mm in diameter.
 If your nipple diameter measures 24 mm, your recommended size would be 30 mm.

 Note that our PersonalFit Flex™ breast shields are available in four sizes – 21mm, 24mm, 27mm, and 30mm.
-We offer a 36mm size in PersonalFit only, not PersonalFit Flex.
+We offer a 36mm size in PersonalFit and PersonalFit PLUS only, but not in PersonalFit Flex.

 Test Your Breast Shield Sizing